Gutter Cleaning Cost

 How easily can your roof be reached?

-If your roof is hard to access due to a conservatory, extension, or the layout of your garden and adjoining properties, the job may take longer or in some cases may require scaffolding.
+If your roof is hard to access due to a conservatory, extension, or the layout of your garden and adjoining properties, gutter cleaning may take longer or in some cases may even require scaffolding.
+If scaffolding is needed, this phase of the job will take 2 to 4 hours, while the cleaning itself will likely take between 2 and 5 hours — depending on the size of the property.

 Roof Type